Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Application to the WACCM experiments

-Fig. \ref{fig:1mb-validation}(c) compares the differences between observations and mean structure of model outputs in each cell (with respect to 100 LHD.), i.e. $\delta_{\text{initial}}(\mathbf{s})=y^F(\mathbf{s}) - \bar{\eta}(\mathbf{s}, \boldsymbol\theta)$, where $\bar{\eta}(\mathbf{s})$ is the output means over space.
+In order to assess the model uncertainty, Fig. \ref{fig:1mb-validation}(a) shows the zonal means calculated over every $5^\circ$ belt of observations (black solid line), standard outputs (black dashed line) and each run of model output (grey dotted lines): note that the zonal means over the Tropics are high compared to the observations and standard outputs.
+The input value of $\theta_3$ in the standard output is being at the lower border of parameter range, this may produce relatively extreme behavior over the Tropics in our model runs.
+Fig. \ref{fig:1mb-validation}(b) represents the grid-by-grid SDs map across model outputs.
+We can see that the spatial process is clearly anisotropic and highly latitude dependent; the uncertainties are concentrated over the Northern Hemisphere, and little significant variabilities can be found over the Southern Hemisphere.
+Fig. \ref{fig:1mb-validation}(c) compares the differences between observations and mean structure of model outputs in each cell (with respect to 100 LHD), i.e. $\delta_{\text{initial}}(\mathbf{s})=y^F(\mathbf{s}) - \bar{\eta}(\mathbf{s}, \boldsymbol\theta)$, where $\bar{\eta}(\mathbf{s})$ is the output means over space.
 This figure provides potential features of model discrepancy over space (albeit not the true discrepancy).
-As expected, the model tends to overestimate the values over the Tropics, which matches the pattern in Fig. \ref{fig:1mb-output}(c).
-Besides, this surface seems to match the pattern in Fig. \ref{fig:1mb-output}(d).
+As expected, the model tends to overestimate the values over the Tropics, which matches the pattern in Fig. \ref{fig:1mb-validation}(a).
+Besides, this surface seems to match the pattern in Fig. \ref{fig:1mb-validation}(b).
 The largest model bias (apart from the Tropics) and variability both occur over Northeast Asia and the North Pole.
 Fig. \ref{fig:1mb-validation}(d) shows the posterior mean discrepancies surface in the sense of $\delta^\ast (\mathbf{s})= y^R(\mathbf{s}) - \eta(\mathbf{s}, \boldsymbol\theta^\ast)$.
 Our calibration reduces the bias (i.e. overestimation) over the Tropics, as well as the bias (i.e. underestimation) over the North Pole, whereas the bias over the Northeast Asia remains.